robertmotr/pixelify/README.md

 # in progress:
 - optimize kernels to get ~200ms runtime preferably even lower
-- make texture memory use ints because it supports only <= 32 bits
 - make pixels use texture memory for faster reads
 - realtime rendering if fast enough (maybe?)
 - add rotate kernel